cysouw/diathesis/text/c02_structure.md

    (= Ich schwitze, und dadurch ist ein Fleck in meinem Hemd.)
 :::

-The reversal of a locative diathesis is a ~~delocative diathesis [PBJ › Ø]~~.
+{#par:delocative} The reversal of a locative diathesis is a ~~delocative diathesis [PBJ › Ø]~~.
 In such a diathesis an obligatory location loses its obligatory status.
 An example of such a diathesis is shown in [@next] with the alternation between *stecken* 'to put into' and *verstecken* 'to hide'.
 The verb *stecken* needs an obligatory location [@next a,b].
 Such an obligatory location is classified here as a prepositional object ~~PBJ~~ (see [@sec:intro-arguments-utterance-valency]).
 The situation is different with the verb *verstecken*.
 With this verb the location is an optional adjunct and can be left out (see [@sec:preverb-transitive-antiresultative] for an extensive discussion).

 ::: ex
 ~~Delocative [PBJ › Ø]~~